BehtashShirzad/UrlShortener/README.md

 A production-minded URL shortening service built with ASP.NET Core, PostgreSQL, Redis, Polly, and .NET Aspire.

-The project focuses on building a fast and resilient redirect flow while keeping PostgreSQL as the source of truth and Redis as an optional performance layer.
+The project focuses on building a fast and resilient redirect flow while keeping PostgreSQL as the source of truth.

+Redis serves two separate purposes:

+- Distributed caching for redirect performance
+- Redis Streams for asynchronous click tracking

 ---